jeremymreed/wallsd/README.md

 uas 0 2 "Couldn\'t process: Foo_Bar.jpeg, Error: No such file or directory (os error 2)" "Couldn\'t process: /home/jeremyr/Pictures/Wallpapers/DoesNotExist/, Error: No such file or directory (os error 2)"
 ```

-4. Set the oncalendar string for a given output:  This one sets the oncalendar string for HDMI-A-1 to "*-*-* *:*:0/30".
+4. `SetOutputOncalendar`: Set the oncalendar string for a given output:  This one sets the oncalendar string for HDMI-A-1 to "*-*-* *:*:0/30".
 If the mode is set to slideshow, the daemon will change the wallpaper every 30 seconds.
 If the mode is set to oneshot, there is no apparent change.
 This only changes the oncalendar string, and does not change the mode.
 `busctl --user call com.thetechforest.WallsD /com/thetechforest/WallsD com.thetechforest.WallsD SetOutputOncalendar ss "HDMI-A-1" "*-*-* *:*:0/30"`

 Response: